Bentley Bentayga Hybrid reliability & safety

 Bentley Bentayga Hybrid reliability & problems

-The relatively low number of sales means that the Bentayga didn’t feature in the 2019 Driver Power customer satisfaction survey – organised by our sister title Auto Express – therefore there are no common reliability issues to report.
+Its relatively low number of sales means that the Bentayga didn’t feature in the 2020 Driver Power customer satisfaction survey – conducted by our sister title Auto Express – therefore there are no common reliability issues to report.

 All we can fairly say from our test drive is that the Bentayga feels built to last, so buyers should have confidence that their vehicle will be well-made and dependable.